 - Most males from the Dutch series Golden Oldies are this.
-They are in a choir that actually sings modern day rock music, dispite being over 70.
-(Some even being in their late 80s.)
+They are in a choir that actually sings modern day rock music, despite being over 70— some even being in their late 80s.

 - Iggy Pop

-- And last, but most definitely, certainly, positively, not least: The Man, the Myth, the Legend, Chuck Norris.
+- The Man, the Myth, the Legend, Chuck Norris.
 70+ and still going strong.

 - BRIAN BLESSED.
 Need any more be said?

 - Ozzy Osbourne, despite the problems that poor choices have caused him.